One record at a time: 162. Heaven 17 - Penthouse and Pavement

 My first exposure to Eurythmics was in 1983 when the video for "Sweet Dreams (are made of this)" played on Saturday morning children's television.
 I was entranced by the stunning visuals and thought the music was amazing.

 As I grew older and my musical tastes matured, I continued to keep a watching brief on Eurythmics.
 I seem to think I bought "Savage" on CD as my first foray into their back catalogue and by the time "We Too Are One" came out I was a confirmed fan.
-So essentially, I always liked Eurythmics, but only began buying their records when they began to disintegrate.
+So essentially, I always liked Eurythmics, but only started buying their records as the group began to disintegrate.

 In some ways "Sweet Dreams (are made of this)" is both a beginning for Eurythmics and their zenith.
 With this album Dave and Annie finally found commercial success, but in terms of electronic music, nothing else in their back catalogue came close to matching this.
 Yes, "Touch" is impressive and "Savage" partially revived the electronic sound; but no other album is as consistent in its genius as "Sweet Dreams".
 Here I will be playing a standard, common or garden original pressing of the album that I acquired from eBay in 2014.